ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Weber-Aufderhar's legal representative -- I'm not sure if her official title was GC or general counsel but I digress - Ms. Wulff seemed to be leading the communications to me.
+Runolfsdottir Group's legal representative -- I'm not sure if her official title was GC or general counsel but I digress - Ms. Bradtke seemed to be leading the communications to me.
 She wanted to setup a meeting to talk about the "hacking".

 Her background was in law, and she was telling me that the company, a tech company, was claiming I had been hacked.